qwert22356/olaola-controller/OlaOla Controller installation Guide.md

 # Setup Linux Shell:
 > This server provides a WebSocket bridge to the user's local shell, enabling the frontend terminal component to directly interact with the actual shell environment.

 - cd server                        # Navigate to frontend/server directory
 - npm install                      # Install dependencies
 - npm start                        # By default, the server runs on localhost:3001.
 The frontend terminal will automatically connect via WebSocket.

-# Step2: install FastAPI - Used for Telemetry Agent
+# Step2: install FastAPI
+>Used for Telemetry Agent

 - cd fastapi                       # Navigate to fastapi directory
 - docker-compose up -d             # Start FASTAPI Service

-# Step3: install Supabase - Supabase is an open source Firebase alternative.
+# Step3: install Supabase
+> Supabase is an open source Firebase alternative.
 Follow these steps to set it up:

 - cd supabase                      # Navigate to supabase directory
 - brew install supabase/tap/supabase   # Install Supabase CLI using Homebrew